victorinhoOo/miniGPT/README.md

 # miniGPT

-This repository contains a GPT-2 model implementation with two training phases:
+This repository contains a lightweight autoregressive language model implementation with two training phases:
 1. Pre-training on FineWeb dataset
 2. Finetuning for conversational abilities